rory-bedford/ReceptiViz/docs/data_prep.rst

 	>>> data.shape
 	(1000, 64, 64)

-You might also need to adda singleton dimension.
+You might also need to add a singleton dimension.
 Say you have activity from just a single neuron across 1000 timepoints, and your NumPy array has shape `(1000,)`.
 You can use `np.newaxis` to add a singleton dimension:

 .. code-block:: pycon